sivasankarreddyvari/mongoDB-CRUD/README.md

 # mongoDB-CRUD
-This repository contains CRUD operations with mongoDB
+This repository contains mongoDB CRUD operations with Python